Introduction

 There are 3 futures-only settings in the backtester:

-Futures mode check box in the settings page (underscored with green line in the picture above) is the key to backtesting futures.
-It instructs backtester to use margin deposit and point value in calculations.
+The Futures mode checkbox on the settings page (underscored with a green line in the picture above) is key to backtesting futures.
+It instructs the backtester to use margin deposit and point value in calculations.

-The remaining settings are per-symbol and they are accessible from Symbol->Information window.
+The remaining settings are per-symbol and are accessible from the Symbol->Information window.

 Margin deposit

-The margin is the amount of money required to open single contract position.
-You can specify per-symbol margin in the Symbol-Information page (picture above).
-Positive values describe margin value in dollars, while negative express margin value as percentage of contract price.
-Margin value of zero is used for stocks (no margin).
-Margin can be also specified in the formula by using MarginDeposit reserved variable:
+The margin is the amount of money required to open a single contract position.
+You can specify a per-symbol margin on the Symbol-Information page (picture above).
+Positive values describe the margin value in dollars, while negative values express the margin value as a percentage of the contract price.
+A margin value of zero is used for stocks (no margin).
+Margin can also be specified in the formula by using the MarginDeposit reserved variable:

 MarginDeposit = 675;

-To simulate this in AmiBroker you would need to enter 50000 in the Initial Equity field in the backtester, switch on futures mode, and setup remaining parameters in your formula:
+To simulate this in AmiBroker, you would need to enter 50,000 in the Initial Equity field in the backtester, switch on Futures mode, and set up the remaining parameters in your formula:

 PositionSize = -20; // use 20% of equity